As each season in the Wheel of the Year turns,

 A reckoning.

-A re-entry into the body as temple.
+A re~entry into the body as temple.

 When women gather to translate the language of the body, something ancient stirs.

-There is a hum that begins beneath the skin—an intelligence beyond the reach of the mind.
+A hum that begins beneath the skin—an intelligence beyond the reach of the mind.

 We begin with awareness, the first pillar of embodiment.

-It is the slow, reverent noticing of sensation:
+The slow, reverent noticing of sensation:

 breath against ribs,